How the Savings Goal Calculator Works

 Savings Tips That Actually Work

 - Automate the transfer.
 Set up a recurring automatic transfer on payday — before you see the money in your chequing account.
-Every personal finance study on the topic reaches the same conclusion: automation is the single most reliable driver of consistent saving.
-Willpower is finite; automation is not.
+Studies found that automation is the single most reliable driver of consistent saving.
+Willpower is finite; automation isn't.

 - Separate accounts for separate goals.
 Mixing your vacation fund with your emergency fund creates mental accounting fog.
 Open a dedicated high-interest savings account for each major goal and label it by name.
 Seeing "New Car — $3,847" in your banking app is more motivating than a generic savings balance.

 - The 1% rule for windfalls.
 When you receive unexpected money — a bonus, a tax refund, a gift — transfer at least 50% directly to your goal account before spending any of it.
-You were living without that money yesterday; your lifestyle does not need it today.
+You were living without that money yesterday; your lifestyle doesn't need it today.

 - Review your goal quarterly, not daily.
 Daily checking triggers anxiety without providing useful signal.
 A quarterly review — is the monthly contribution still correct? did the timeline shift? — is enough to stay on track.
 Micro-managing savings tends to produce analysis paralysis.